asplesa/ellie_face/README.md

 ## The Strategy Plane

-Ellie Face is an ecommerce site, dominated in Euro and based in Ireland.
+Ellie Face is an e-commerce site, dominated in Euro and based in Ireland.
 It sells a curated range of skincare and makeup products.

 ## User Stories